janfer95/ms-stretch/README.md

 change the folder names of the filters from e.g. ``STR/01`` to ``STR/01_2_4`` or similar.
 Naturally, you have to remember in which LTW you computed the data.

-Another option is to run the command ``msnoise p compute stretching``.
+Another option is to run the command ``msnoise p stretch compute stretching``.
 A script is executed that is identical to the original MSNoise one with the only difference that the output folder is changed to the format mentioned above, i.e.
 ``STR/filterid_startlag_endlag``.
 This also has the (nice) side effect that if